 The stereo is equipped with Apple AirPlay® and built-in Wi-Fi and Bluetooth®.
 The stereo is capable of doing over-the-air software updates, on a touchscreen display.
 The stereo also includes advanced SiriusXM-ready features.
-It is located inside the console with two speakers in the bow area and two in the helm area.
-The stereo can also be operated with the remote mounted at the helm station.
+It is located at the helm with two speakers in the bow area and two in the helm area.
 Refer to the stereo owner's manual in your Owner's Packet for specific instructions on using this unit.